Contact Us Today (424) 372-3112

 Willfully means your conduct was on purpose – not an accident.
 Unjustifiable pain or mental suffering is described as causing some form of unnecessary pain – or excessive conduct under the circumstances.

-It should be noted the elder doesn't have to actually suffer a great bodily injury – only that you placed them in a situation where it could have happened – and you had a legal duty to act.
+It should be noted that the elder doesn't have to actually suffer a great bodily injury—only that you placed them in a situation where it could have happened and had a legal duty to act.

 Caregiver Elder Abuse

-If you are a caregiver of an elder or dependent adult – the prosecutor will need to prove you willfully or negligently caused their injuries or placed them under a dangerous situation likely to cause injury – while you had care or custody of the victim
+Suppose you are a caregiver of an elder or dependent adult.
+In that case, the prosecutor will need to prove you willfully or negligently caused their injuries or placed them in a dangerous situation likely to cause injury – while you had care or custody of the victim.

 Penalties for Penal Code 368 Elder Abuse

-If you are convicted of a misdemeanor, you will be facing up to one year in county jail, a fine up to $6,000, restitution, counseling, informal probation.
-If you are convicted of a felony, you will be facing up to four years in a California state prison, $10,000 fine, counseling, restitution, formal probation.
+If you are convicted of a misdemeanor, you will face up to one year in county jail, a fine of up to $6,000, restitution, counseling, and informal probation.
+If you are convicted of a felony, you will face up to four years in a California state prison, a $10,000 fine, counseling, restitution, and formal probation.

 If the victim sustained serious injuries, you could be facing a great bodily injury enhancement (GBI) under California Penal Code 12022.7.

-In PC 368 elder abuse cases where the victim suffers great bodily injury, the penalties will be increased and you are facing face a “strike” under California's Three Strikes Law.
+In PC 368 elder abuse cases where the victim suffers great bodily injury, the penalties will be increased, and you will face a “strike” under California's Three Strikes Law.

 Fighting Elder Abuse Charges

-If you were accused of Penal Code 368 elder abuse, our Los Angeles criminal defense attorneys have range of potential strategies to fight the charges.
-It should be noted that most defendants are a family member with an emotional connection to the victim – making these types cases a sensitive matter.
+If you were accused of Penal Code 368 elder abuse, our Los Angeles criminal defense attorneys have a range of potential strategies to fight the charges.
+It should be noted that most defendants are family members with an emotional connection to the victim – making these types of cases a sensitive matter.
 The most common defenses include:

 False Allegation

-Recall the definition of PC 368 elder abuse that states you have to willfully cause unjustifiable physical pain or metal suffering on elderly victim.
-We might be able to challenge this key factor by showing the injuries on the elder were caused by an accident and you never had a willful intent to harm them.
+Recall the definition of PC 368 elder abuse that states you have to willfully cause unjustifiable physical pain or mental suffering on the elderly victim.
+We might be able to challenge this key factor by showing the injuries on the elder were caused by an accident, and you never had a willful intent to harm them.

 Perhaps we can show with evidence you had a belief you were in danger of suffering great bodily injury and had to use immediate force to avoid the threat.